America (video game)

-America is a real-time strategy game developed by Related Designs and published by Data Becker, released in December 2000 and January 2001 to mixed reviews.
-Set in a post-civil war America, the game plays similarly to Age of Empires.
+America is a historical real-time strategy game developed by Related Designs and published by Data Becker, released in December 2000 and January 2001 to mixed reviews.
+Set in a post-civil war America in the wild west, the game plays similarly to Age of Empires.
 The player may choose to control a group of either settlers, Native Americans, Mexicans or outlaws of that time.

 Development

 America was the first released game developed by German studio Related Designs after the studio had been founded in 1995, and the first full-price game published by Data Becker.
 The game was conceptualised at Data Becker in 1998 and developed in less than 23 months.
 In Germany, the game was released in late December 2000; a release in North America followed on 15 January 2001.
 The game was released for Microsoft Windows, specifically supporting the Windows 95, 98, 2000 and Me versions.

 Reception

-America received mixed reviews according to the review aggregation website Metacritic.
+America received "mixed or average" reviews, according to the review aggregation website Metacritic.
 John Lee of NextGen said that the game was "still a kick, even if the history is skewed.
 Many of us grew up playing cowboys and Indians, and we're primed for covered wagons, and cavalry charges.
 The fun wears thin quickly enough, but the game still has its charm.
 Now if only the Germans could polish up their American history."